emclayburn/emclayburn/README.md

 ## Hi there 👋

+Take a look at my profile, the hockey site repository has a page that goes through basic hockey analysis using the St. Louis Blues

 <!--
 **emclayburn/emclayburn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.